lleonini/check-domain/README.md

 # Check Domain - XD

-Check Domain is an HTTP/HTTPS domain tool that presents a quick overview of servers settings, certificates, headers, redirections, CNAME/IP, CDN...
+Check Domain is an HTTP/HTTPS domain tool that presents an overview of servers settings, certificates, headers, redirections, CNAME/IP, CDN...

 It was initially developped to compare results between origin servers and AKAMAI